 Open Space & Mountain Parks provides free environmental education programs for schools and community groups.

 Research, Collection, and Field-Course Permits

 Anyone who wishes to conduct research on OSMP, or collect animals or plants on OSMP, or use OSMP for field-course studies, requires a permit.

 Special use permits are required for any passive recreational group activity with 25 or more participants.

 Voice and Sight Dog Tags

-Information on how to register for the Voice and Sight Tag Program or renew your dogs' Voice and Sight Tags for 2016.
+Information on how to register for the Voice and Sight Tag Program or renew your dogs' Voice and Sight Tags each year.